Liepāja: Duchy of Courland and Semigallia

 In 1560, Gotthard Kettler, first Duke of Courland and Semigallia, loaned all the Grobiņa district, including Libau, to Albert, Duke of Prussia for 50,000 guldens.
 Only in 1609 after the marriage of Sofie Hohenzollern, Princess of Prussia, to Wilhelm Kettler did the territory return to the Duchy.
 During the Livonian War, Libau was attacked and burnt by the Swedes.
+Along with Courland it was under Polish–Lithuanian suzerainty.

-In 1625, Duke Friedrich Kettler of Courland granted the town city rights, which were affirmed by King Sigismund III of Poland in 1626, although under what legal authority Sigismund had is debatable.
+In 1625, Duke Friedrich Kettler of Courland granted the town city rights, which were affirmed by King Sigismund III of Poland in 1626.
 Under Duke Jacob Kettler (1642–1681), Libau became one of the main ports of Courland as it reached the height of its prosperity.
 In 1637 Couronian colonization was started from the ports of Libau and Ventspils (Windau).
 Kettler was an eager proponent of mercantilist ideas.
 Metalworking and ship building became much more developed, and trading relations developed not only with nearby countries but also with Britain, France, the Netherlands and Portugal.
+For the town's faithful stance in the Polish-Swedish war, the Polish King John Casimir granted Lipava the right to collect customs duties on goods in the port in 1659, while King Augustus II approved the magistrate's decision to expand the port in 1698.

-In 1697–1703 a canal was cut to the sea and a more modern port was built.
+In 1697–1703, a canal was cut to the sea and a more modern port was built.
 In 1701, during the Great Northern War, Libau was captured by Charles XII of Sweden, but by the end of the war, the city had returned to titular Polish possession.
 In 1710 an epidemic of plague killed about a third of the population.
-In 1780 the first Freemasonry lodge, "Libanons," was established by Provincial Grand Master Ivan Yelagin on behalf of the Provincial Lodge of Russia; it was registered as number 524 in the Grand Lodge of England.
+In 1780 the first Freemasonry lodge, "Libanons", was established by Provincial Grand Master Ivan Yelagin on behalf of the Provincial Lodge of Russia; it was registered as number 524 in the Grand Lodge of England.
+In 1794, the city was captured by the Polish insurgents during the Kościuszko Uprising.